 There was a satisfactory range of crown stamped measures available for use.
+Separate measures were in use for methadone dispensing.
 Measures were seen to be clean.
 Amber medicines bottles were seen to be capped when stored and there were counting triangles and a capsule counter available for use.
 Electrical equipment appeared to be in good working order and was PAT tested annually.
 Pharmacy equipment was seen to be stored securely from public access.

-Up to date reference sources were available online and this access included the BNF, the BNF for Children and the Drug Tariff.
+Up-to-date reference sources were available online and this access included the BNF, the BNF for Children and the Drug Tariff.
 Internet access was available should the staff require further information sources.
 There were two fridges which were in good working order and the maximum and minimum temperatures were recorded daily and were seen to always be within the correct range.

 Doop bins were available for use and there was sufficient storage for medicines.
 The computers were all password protected and patient information was safeguarded.